jeffreycfwang/FinTech/Homework/Week_1/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+    * FinTech
+    * Blockchain
-    * FinTech, Blockchain, Cryptocurrency Exchange
+    * Cryptocurrency Exchange

 * What have been the major trends and innovations of this domain over the last 5-10 years?
-    *
+    * Over the past 5-10 years, effort has been made to imporve both the efficiency and security of crypto exchanges and storeage.

 * What are the other major companies in this domain?
     * CoinFLEX